javipeloza/bias-speech-quality-metrics/README.md

 # Performance of Objective Speech Quality Metrics on Languages Beyond Validation Data

-Code for Bachelor thesis, [_Performance of Objective Speech Quality Metrics on Languages Beyond Validation Data: A Study of Turkish and Korean_](TODO).
+This repository contains the code for my Bachelor thesis, [_Performance of Objective Speech Quality Metrics on Languages Beyond Validation Data: A Study of Turkish and Korean_](TODO), part of TU Delft (2025).

 Abstract: